-- Secure all necessary rights, permissions, licenses, and releases as appropriate to the project (the "Rights").
-The Rights may include, but are not limited to, permissions for visual images, video, and other online project components.
-If relevant, the NEA Project Director will coordinate discussions or meetings between the Cooperator and the NEA's Office of General Counsel (OGC) to ensure that the rights secured meet the NEA's needs.
+- Coordinate with and assist the NEA's Office of Public Affairs with media staffing, photo sessions, interviews, and press inquiries. - Secure all necessary rights, permissions, licenses, and releases as appropriate to the project (the "Rights") including, but not limited to, the Concert, the Concert broadcast archive, video tributes, and ancillary events.
+The Rights may include, but are not limited to, permissions for audio, video, visual images, music, and musical performances.
+If relevant, the NEA Project Director will coordinate discussions or meetings between the Cooperator and the NEA's Office of General Counsel to ensure that the rights secured meet the NEA's needs.
 The NEA reserves the right, in its sole discretion, to determine whether the Rights provided are satisfactory to it.
-The Cooperator accepts sole responsibility for, and will defend, indemnify and hold harmless the NEA from, any liability arising from deficient Rights and/or the Cooperator's warrants or statements about the Rights.
-Copies of the permissions/releases must be provided to the NEA in accordance with the requirements provided by the OGC. - No later than 90 days after the completion or termination of the Cooperative Agreement, submit through the Cooperator's NEA REACH online account, a Final Descriptive Report (FDR) and a Federal Financial Report (FFR), Standard Form 425.
+The Cooperator accepts sole responsibility, and will defend, indemnify, and hold harmless the NEA from any liability arising from deficient Rights and/or the Cooperator's warrants or statements about the Rights.
+Copies of the permissions/releases must be provided to the NEA in accordance with the deadlines established in the Cooperative Agreement and in accordance with the requirements provided by the Office of General Counsel.
+The Cooperator is responsible for all music licensing fees, performer fees and other participant fees for the Concert, the Tribute videos and ancillary events. - Follow the Cooperator's approved written procurement policies if consultants or vendors are selected by the Cooperator as part of this project.
+In addition, the Cooperator should be aware of and comply with all requirements of the Uniform Guidance procurement standards described in 2 CFR 200.318.
+Consultants or vendors engaged by the Cooperator as part of this project will be required to agree that any information gathered will be used only for the purposes described in the Cooperative Agreement. - The Cooperator will coordinate and make payment for all travel arrangements of consultants or vendors selected by the Cooperator as part of this project, and secure approval from the NEA before they are engaged. - Secure NEA approval of any other organizations or individuals that might offer to sponsor activities in conjunction with the Concert.
+Coordinate with any such sources as appropriate. - Provide the NEA Project Director with project updates, in a mutually-agreed-upon format and timeline. - No later than 90 days after the completion or termination of the Cooperative Agreement, submit through the Cooperator's NEA REACH online account, a Final Descriptive Report (FDR) and a Federal Financial Report (FFR), Standard Form 425.